Date of Degree

 Copyright 2011 Desire Kay Christensen

 Christensen, Desire Kay.
-"Characteristics of sunless tanning product users among sorority and fraternity students." master's thesis, University of Iowa, 2011.
+"Characteristics of sunless tanning product users among sorority and fraternity students."
+MS (Master of Science) thesis, University of Iowa, 2011.